 Written on the Body is a love story detailing the narrator’s love for a married woman, Louise.
 However, the narrator carries on romantic relationships with both men and women.
-Many would assume the narrator’s sex based on Louise’s, but by having lovers of both sexes, the reader is denied this easy cue and forced to confront homosexual love even if they’d rather push it aside.
+Many would assume the narrator’s sex based on Louise’s, but by including lovers of both sexes, Winterson sidesteps this potential pitfall.

 In writing without a clear sex/gender, Winterson strips love of the usual boxes and frees it from the usual cliches.
 It runs boundless through her lyrical prose where she dissects its effects on the body, mind, and heart.
 During a break in the plot, she takes several parts of Louise’s body and pairs their anatomical definitions with poetic declarations of love:

 “THE CLAVICLE OR COLLAR BONE: THE CLAVICLE IS A LONG BONE WHICH HAS A DOUBLE CURVE.
 THE SHAFT OF THE BONE IS ROUGHENED FOR THE ATTACHMENT OF THE MUSCLES.
 THE CLAVICLE PROVIDES THE ONLY BONY LINK BETWEEN THE UPPER EXTREMITY AND THE AXIAL SKELETON.

 I cannot think of the double curve lithe and flowing with movement as a bony ridge, I think of it as the musical instrument that bears the same root.
 Clavis.
 Key.
 Clavichord.
 The first stringed instrument with a keyboard.
 Your clavicle is both keyboard and key.
 If I push my fingers into the recesses behind the bone I find you like a soft shell crab.
 I find the openings between the springs of muscle where I can press myself into the chords of your neck.
 The bone runs in perfect scale from sternum to scapula.
 It feels lathe-tuned.
 Why should a bone be balletic?” ( 129)